Inclusive teaching and learning

 ACE decolonisation project

-The Faculty of Arts, Creative Industries and Education launched a Decolonising the Curriculum initiative linked to the Inclusive Curriculum and Practice Toolkit, with a conference and workshop.
-Programme Leaders and Associate Heads were tasked with creating a list of actions for the Faculty and also to take away personal actions for making change in their courses and teams.
-The Faculty has also created a central resource for staff to use in making their programmes and modules more inclusive.
+The Faculty of Arts, Creative Industries and Education (now known as the College of Arts, Technology and Environment) launched a Decolonising the Curriculum initiative linked to the Inclusive Curriculum and Practice Toolkit, with a conference and workshop.
+Programme Leaders and Associate Heads were tasked with creating a list of actions for the College and also to take away personal actions for making change in their courses and teams.
+The College has also created a central resource for staff to use in making their programmes and modules more inclusive.
 As a result, many programmes are revisiting their content and a number EDI focused research initiatives have been born.

 Learning gain is defined as the 'distance travelled‘ by students during their time in higher education: the improvement in knowledge, skills, work-readiness and personal development that students can show at two points in time.
 The Office for Students feel that learning gain, although difficult to measure, is essential to understanding the value of higher education.
 Learning gain is also included within the Teaching Education Framework (TEF) under 'student outcomes and learning gain'.